Saiid2001/measurements_adblockers/README.md

 ## Data Processing

-To process the data, run the following commands inside the `performance/process` folder. *Note: all paths in the commands must be absolute paths.*
+To process the data, run the following commands inside the `performance/process` folder.

+*Notes:*
+- all paths in the commands must be absolute paths.
+- If the processes hang, it might be because your system is expecting a display that is not running.
+To check if this is the case, interrupt the process and check the line it hangs on, if it's related to `pyplot` it is the case.
+You can use `xvfb` to create a virtual display.

 ### Ad-blocker CPU Performance